mRs-/Black-Friday-Deals/README.md

 <p>&nbsp;</p>

 ## 📌 Productivity Software
+### 💸 [Quick Capture - Obsidian iOS](https://quickcaptureobsidian.app/) - 30% OFF with code **BFCM2024**

+Send anything to any vault in Obsidian 10x faster

+Access all AI models in one native Mac app: Advanced Voice Mode, Document Analysis, AI Plugins, and more.
 ### 💸 [BoltAI](https://boltai.com?ref=bfdeals) - 30% OFF with code **BFCM2024**

 Access all AI models in one native Mac app: Advanced Voice Mode, Document Analysis, AI Plugins, and more.